Definition of Fixed Assets

-The word fixed indicates that these assets will not be used up or consumed or sold in the current accounting year.
+Fixed assets are a company's tangible, noncurrent assets that are used in its business operations.
+The word fixed indicates that these assets will not be used up, consumed, or sold in the current accounting year.

 A company's fixed assets are reported in the noncurrent (or long-term) asset section of the balance sheet in the section described as property, plant and equipment.
 The fixed assets except for land will be depreciated and their accumulated depreciation will also be reported under property, plant and equipment.

 Some of a manufacturer's fixed assets include: